October 4 – 6, 2018

 Saturday, October 6, 9 am–4 pm

-This pop-up celebration of fiber and thrift is a mini-version of our annual Spring Textile Garage Sale – at Textile Center!
+A pop-up celebration of fiber and thrift – located at Textile Center!

 Are you an artist, student, crafter, church group, guild doing charity work, or just love a bargain?
 Here’s how it works: Individuals and businesses have donated fabric, yarn, thread, notions, kits, patterns, magazines, books, beads, buttons and tools – an auditorium full of fiber finds!
 These treasures are then resold at garage sale prices to YOU.
 Donations are tax deductible, & it all benefits Textile Center’s programs.